Written by Nellie Griffin

-As the criminal justice landscape continues to evolve, gaining a deep understanding of processes and principles of the field is crucial.
-Whether you are just beginning your educational journey or exploring specific areas of professional specialization, the insights offered below can help guide your decisions and shape your career in the legal sphere.
+As the criminal justice landscape continues to evolve, gaining a deep understanding of its processes and principles is crucial.
+Whether you are beginning your educational journey or exploring a specific professional path, this guide is designed to clarify what criminal justice professionals do and how those responsibilities shape outcomes for individuals and communities.

 What Is the Purpose of the Criminal Justice System?